-In Peru, coronavirus patients in need of oxygen resort to the black market and its 1,000 percent markups
+In Peru, coronavirus patients who need oxygen resort to black market and its 1,000 percent markups

 Refilling the tank has become an all-day affair.
 Solís’s stepfather, César García, lines up outside Barsallo’s depot at 4 a.m. each day.
 Around 9 a.m., another relative brings Solís’s emptied tank to García.
 García continues to wait until his turn to replenish, which comes around 4 p.m.
 Refilling the tank costs about $26.

-García then takes the urgent two-hour taxi ride back to his home, where Solís lies wrestling for each breath.
+García then takes the urgent two-hour taxi ride back to his home, where Solís lies struggling for each breath.
 The family hopes the oxygen will see him through another 24 hours.